JetBrains/kotlin-web-site/docs/topics/strings.md

 ```
 {kotlin-runnable="true" kotlin-min-compiler-version="1.3"}

 You can use templates both in multiline and escaped strings.
+However, multiline strings don't support backslash escaping.
-To insert the dollar sign `$` in a multiline string (which doesn't support backslash escaping) before any symbol,
+To insert the dollar sign `$`
+in a multiline string
-which is allowed as a beginning of an [identifier](https://kotlinlang.org/docs/reference/grammar.html#identifiers),
+before any symbol allowed at the beginning of an [identifier](https://kotlinlang.org/docs/reference/grammar.html#identifiers),
 use the following syntax:

 ```kotlin